MicrosoftEdge/WebView2Feedback/specs/IFramePermissionRequested.md

 # Description
 We propose extending `CoreWebView2Frame` to include the `PermissionRequested` event.
-This event will be raised whenever an iframe requests permission to priveleged resources.
+This event will be raised whenever the iframe corresponding to the CoreWebView2Frame or any of its descendant iframes requests permission to priveleged resources.

 Additionally, we propose extending `CoreWebView2PermissionRequestedEventArgs`